afaqirz67/CircuitPython/README.md

 while True:
     if touch1.value:
         print("touch1")
+        # it moves from 0 to 180, 5 steps at a time.
         for angle in range(0, 180, 5):
             my_servo.angle = angle
     if touch2.value:
         print("touch2")
+        # it moves from 180 to 0, 5 steps at a time.
         for angle in range(180, 0, -5):
             my_servo.angle = angle